cgiampalmo/twilio_android/README.md

 ### General

-#### How do I install Conversations?
+#### How do I install Messenger?

-Conversations is entirely open source and licensed under GPLv3.
+Messenger is entirely open source and licensed under GPLv3.
 So if you are a software developer you can check out the sources from GitHub and use Gradle to build your apk file.

-The more convenient way — which not only gives you automatic updates but also supports the further development of Conversations — is to buy the App in the Google [Play Store](https://play.google.com/store/apps/details?id=eu.siacs.conversations&referrer=utm_source%3Dgithub).
+The more convenient way — which not only gives you automatic updates but also supports the further development of Messenger — is to buy the App in the Google [Play Store](https://play.google.com/store/apps/details?id=eu.siacs.conversations&referrer=utm_source%3Dgithub).

 Buying the App from the Play Store will also give you access to our [beta test](#beta).